 Place the coconut and almonds on a cookie sheet.
 Toast at 400 degrees F for 5 to 7 minutes or until the coconut has slightly browned.
 Set aside.

-In a saucepan, whisk together sugar, cornstarch and salt.
+In a saucepan, whisk together sugar, cocoa powder, cornstarch and salt.
 Gradually whisk in the milk.
 Cook over medium heat, stirring constantly.
 Gently bring to a boil and cook for 1 minute.

 Place the egg yolks into a small bowl.
 Gradually add the hot liquid to the yolks about a tablespoon at a time, stirring constantly.
 Once about half of the hot liquid has been added, pour the egg yolk mixture back into the saucepan.
 Gently boil and stir 1 minute.

 Stir in the coconut oil and almond extract.
 Pour the pudding into 3 or 4 dessert dishes (depending on the serving size you desire), cover and refrigerate at least 1 hour.
 Garnish with the toasted coconut and almonds before serving.